Men's Roller Derby World Cup

-The tournament planned to be hosted in St. Louis, Missouri, USA on 9–12 July 2020 was cancelled.
-The next World Cup will take place in Orléans, France between 30 April and 3 May 2026.
+The tournament planned to be hosted in St. Louis, Missouri, USA on 9–12 July 2020 was cancelled, the next World Cup instead taking place in Orléans, France between 30 April and 3 May 2026.

 The tournament is endorsed by the Men's Roller Derby Association (MRDA), and is held under the rules of Flat Track Roller Derby developed by the Women's Flat Track Derby Association, as used for all MRDA bouts.